-MY CAT IS AN ALIEN (MCIAA) are the avant-garde duo of radical instantaneous composers and outsider audiovisual artists formed by brothers Maurizio and Roberto Opalio in late 1997.
-They started their activity in Torino, Italy, before moving in a remote region of the Western Alps.
+MY CAT IS AN ALIEN (MCIAA) is the avant-garde duo of radical instantaneous composers and outsider audiovisual artists formed by brothers Maurizio and Roberto Opalio in late 1997.
+They started their activity in Torino, Italy, before moving in a remote, secret region of the Western Alps.

 MCIAA's music and visual art is the result of a primordial howl as the most futurible form of expression.

 Multi-instrumentalists, since the beginning they privileged the use of electric guitars, percussion, various toy instruments including Roberto Opalio's well known "space toys" filtered throught his guitar.
 In 2012 they re-shaped their sound with self-made string instruments and reassembled electronic devices, as always accompanied by Roberto Opalio’s distinctive wordless vocalizations.

 Most of MCIAA's live performances become even more unique events thanks to instant polaroids shot on stage by Roberto Opalio, photos often turned into proper art installations and album covers.

 MCIAA's work range over many artistic activities: musical performance, films and videos, audiovisual installations, photography, poetry, drawings and paintings.